 You must register for at least six consecutive Residence Units.

-If you have a student visa and hold a Columbia fellowship, you cannot work more than 20 hours a week.
-Other students may not work more than 25 hours a week.
-Being a teaching assistant or a research assistant counts as 15 hours a week.
-If you are a fifth year student with a dissertation fellowship, you cannot hold any other position.
+If you hold a Columbia fellowship, you cannot work more than 20 hours a week during the academic year.
+Being a teaching fellow or a research fellow counts as 15 hours a week.
+If you are a fifth year or sixth year student with a dissertation fellowship, you cannot hold any other appointment.

 8. Master Degrees

 Masters of Arts (MA) degree: To receive the MA degree en route to the PhD, you must complete 30 points of graduate credit.
 Generally the required courses carry 4 credits, except Mathematical Methods, and other courses carry 3 credits.
 You must achieve a grade of B or better in at least 6 courses.
 You must complete at least two residence units.
 Generally the MA degree can be completed in two years.
 You must have an MA degree to be eligible for the PhD degree.

 Masters of Philosophy (M.Phil.) degree: To receive the MPhil degree, you must complete the certifying exams, the basic courses, and the field requirements.
 You must also have fulfilled the colloquium requirements for second and third year students, except for completing a third-year paper (see the subsection on third-year papers under section 4 above).
 You must also have registered for at least six residence units.
 Generally the MPhil degree can be completed in three years.
 You must have an MPhil degree to be eligible for the PhD degree.